 Establishing Representation

-Unless an element occurrence is known-not-to-exist, it must be establishe if it has the nil, empty, normal, or absent representation.
+Unless an element occurrence is known-not-to-exist, the parsing algorithm establishes if it has the nil, empty, normal, or absent representation.

 The first step is to see if the SimpleContent or ComplexContent region is of length zero as a first approximation.
 This is dfdl:lengthKind dependent.